TilionDC/aTilionUtilities/README.md

 - **Welcome message** - Display a welcome/login message with boss bar.
 - **Reply to /tell** - Reply to tell command with . (dot) before the message.
 Ex: .Hello Player
 - **Recipe index** - Do /recpie to display an interface of the items recipe.
-- **Nick and reveal command** - do /nick to nick and /reveal to see real name of nick.
 - **Show Inventory** - Show inventory of another player with /inventory [player]
 - **Lightning** - Shoot a lightning bolt at the location you are looking at.
 - **tpa / tph** - Teleport to a player with permission of teleport the player to you.